grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 # The `docker ps` command shows the processes running in Docker
 docker ps

-# This will display a list of containers, like:
+# This will display a list of containers that looks like the following:
 CONTAINER ID   IMAGE  COMMAND   CREATED  STATUS   PORTS    NAMES cd48d3994968   grafana/grafana-enterprise   "/run.sh"   8 seconds ago   Up 7 seconds   0.0.0.0:3000->3000/tcp   grafana